AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 For example, if tier 1 has capacity for 10 dApps, and reward pool is **500 ASTR**, it means that each dApp that ends up in this tier will earn **50 ASTR**.
 Even if only 3 dApps manage to enter this tier, they will still earn each **50 ASTR**.
-The rest, **350 ASTR** in this case, won't be minted (or will be _burned_ if the reader prefers such explanation).
+The rest, **350 ASTR** in this case, won't be minted.

-If there are more dApps eligible for a tier than there is capacity, the dApps with the higher score get the advantage. dApps which missed out get priority for entry into the next lower tier (if there still is any).
+If there are more dApps eligible for a tier than there is capacity, the dApps with the higher score get the advantage. dApps which missed out on a higher tier get priority for entry into the next lower tier (if there still is any).

 In the case a dApp doesn't satisfy the entry threshold for any tier, even though there is still capacity, the dApp will simply be left out of tiers and won't earn **any** reward.

-In a special and unlikely case that two or more dApps have the exact same score and satisfy tier entry threshold, but there isn't enough leftover tier capacity to accomodate them all, this is considered _undefined_ behavior.
+In a special and unlikely case that two or more dApps have the exact same score and satisfy tier entry threshold, but there isn't enough leftover tier capacity to accommodate them all, this is considered _undefined_ behavior.
 Some of the dApps will manage to enter the tier, while others will be left out.
 There is no strict rule which defines this behavior - instead dApps are encouraged to ensure their tier entry by having a larger stake than the other dApp(s).
-Tehnically, at the moment, the dApp with the lower `dApp Id` will have the advantage over a dApp with the larger Id.
+Technically, at the moment, the dApp with the lower `dApp Id` will have the advantage over a dApp with the larger Id but this can change in the future.

 ### Reward Expiry